I Tried The Paleo Diet for Seven Days. Here’s What Happened.

 While thinking of the 85/10/5 rule by volume is helpful when you are just getting started on The Paleo Diet, an easier and more healthful approach long-term is allowing 3 “cheat” meals each week.
 Two can include non-Paleo unprocessed foods, while one can incorporate processed foods.
 Choose the approach that works for you.
 The ultimate goal is to reduce your processed food consumption and increase your whole, natural food consumption.

-Success with the 85/10/5 rule still requires some discipline and compliance, and the best way to stick with Paleo long-term is to know which foods are in fact Paleo-approved.
+Success with the 85/10/5 rule still requires some discipline and compliance, and the best way to stick with any healthy lifestyle long-term is to know which foods are appropriate.
 If you’re unsure about which foods are best for you, be sure to check out the Is It Paleo? section of our site so you can make better food choices that will ultimately help you improve your health and vitality.